guanyuzong/CR-Net/README.md

 ## Evaluation
 If you would like to evaluate our entire model parameters through quantitative metrics, please follow these steps.

-1. Download the results of our experiments and place them in any path.
+1.Download the results of our experiments and place them in any path.